jroettenbacher/Base/heave_correction.md

 **What you need:**

 * Displacement of radar in reference to Inertial Navigation System
-* Roll, Pitch and Heave from INS
+* Rollrate, Pitchrate and Heaverate from INS

 **Math**